 EEO Counselors

-- A. EEO Counselors will be available to all employees within their location. - B. The Employer will post the contact information and locations of EEO Servicing Offices on all official bulletin boards.
+- A. EEO Counselors will be available to all employees within their location. - B. The Employer will post the contact information and locations of EEO Servicing Offices on the IRS intranet web site and on all official bulletin boards.

 Support